AnyFetch/developers.anyfetch.com/blueprint.md

 ## Document types [/document_types]
 ### List document-types [GET]
-Retrieve all document types available for the current user, with document count and the date the last document with this document type was updated.
+Retrieve all document types available for the current user, with document count and the date the last document with this document type was updated (or null if the document-type is not in use on this account).

+A list of default document-types can be found on [this page](/resources/document-types.html).

 > * `401 Unauthorized`: you did not specify any credentials, or you are using a non-supported `Authorization` scheme.
 > * `401 InvalidCredentials`: you did not specify a token, or your token is invalid / has been revoked.